 That’s how the theory goes.

-However, I would suggest that you test single page vs. multi page, because some companies have found single page checkouts to work better than multi page checkouts.
+However, I would suggest that you test a single page vs. multi-page, because some companies have found single page checkouts to work better than multi-page checkouts.

 However, other companies have found that doing the opposite worked also.

 Test it and see what works for you.

 But, consider this — When it comes to identifying friction points, who better to ask than the people who are going through your checkout process?